fiachra/MedImageList/README.md

 # MedImageList
-An iOS Objective-C project forfetching images via a REST API, displaying them and saving them to the camera roll
+An iOS Objective-C project for fetching images via a REST API, displaying them and saving them to the camera roll

 ## Functional Demo